MaoZiming/papers/Topics/4-distributed-systems/411-pbft.md

 Once a checkpint with a proof becomes stable and the replica disards all pre-pare, prepare, and commit messages with sequence number less than or equal to $n$ from its log.
 The checkpoint protocol is used to advance the low and high water marks (which limit what messages will be accepted).
 The low-water mark is equal to the sequence number of the last stable checkpoint.
 The high water mark , where is big enough so that replicas do not stall waiting for a checkpoint to become stable.

 ### View Change Protocol

+- But what if the primary replica is a Byzantine node?
+It would take forever to make a consensus if the primary stops multicasting any messages.
+This is totally possible in an asynchronous network setting where infinite message delay is acceptable behavior.
+As we know already, PBFT introduces time-out i.e., synchrony to solve this critical problem to the liveness property: distributed system eventually achieves consensus.

 > If the timer of backup expires in view $v$, the backup starts a view change to move the system to view $v+1$.
 It stops accepting messages (other than checkpoint, view-change, and new-view messages) and multicasts a $VIEW-CHANGE, v+1, i$  message to all replicas.